 Li et al. conducted a systematic review of economic analyses of "diet and physical activity promotion programs with at least two sessions over at least three months delivered to persons at increased risk for type 2 DM."
-This was an update of an earlier review by Li and colleagues that compiled published CEAs of ADA-recommended interventions to prevent and control diabetes, from 1985 through May 2008.
+This was an update of an earlier review by Li and colleagues that compiled published CEAs of ADA-recommended interventions to prevent, delay the development of, and control diabetes, from 1985 through May 2008.
 Cost-effectiveness of these programs was assessed in 22 studies (eight of which were US-based).
-Overall, the median cost per quality-adjusted life-year (QALY) for the eight US-based analyses was \$9,824, with an interquartile range of \$1,930 to \$41,982 per QALY gained.
-However, the authors noted that few studies included information on recruitment costs, or on the cost to scale up these programs.
-In addition, only two studies had examined the "costeffectiveness of translational programs implemented in community and primary care settings" in the US.
+Overall, the median cost per quality-adjusted life-year (QALY) gained for the eight US-based analyses was \$9,824, with an interquartile range of \$1,930 to \$41,982 per QALY gained.
+However, the authors noted that few studies included information on recruitment costs, or on the cost to implement and scale up these programs.
+In addition, only two studies had examined the "cost-effectiveness of translational programs implemented in community and primary care settings" in the US.

 Most of the cost-effectiveness analyses of DPPs in the US have been performed by the DPP Research Group that was involved with the original DPP Trial, using a simulation model based on data from the DPP Trial and other sources, though economic evaluations of several other DPP implementations have also been published.
-We have summarized the results of economic evaluations of the DPP Trial and other DPP types below and in Appendix Table 11.
+We have summarized the results of economic evaluations of the DPP Trial and other DPP types from a health care system perspective in Table 5 and in the text below.
+Further details, including cost-effectiveness results from a societal perspective, are reported in Appendix Table I1.